TejasvOnly/NixVim/README.md

 nix run github:TejasvOnly/NixVim
 ```

-For best expereince use a terminal with 24-bit color support and a [NerdFont](https://www.nerdfonts.com/font-downloads)
+For best experience use a terminal with 24-bit color support and a [NerdFont](https://www.nerdfonts.com/font-downloads)